bingoohuang/redis-key-dashboard/README.md

 # Redis Key Dashboard

-> This tool allows you to do a small analysis of the amount of keys and memory you use in Redis.
+This tool allows you to do a small analysis of the amount of keys and memory you use in Redis.
 It allows you to see overlooked keys and notice overuse.

-> **Please read the [Wiki](https://github.com/hto/redis-key-dashboard/wiki) document before starting.**

----
+If a new analysis is not started, the final report continues to be shown to you.

+NOTE: You can see the top 25 keys on the dashboard.
+You can use the CSV EXPORT option for all.

+## Features

+1. Basic Auth
+1. Csv export
+1. Web Dashboard
+1. Key Grouping
+1. Memory Usage Report
+1. Chart Analysis
+1. Process Time

 ![Demo Gif](docs/demo.gif)

----

 ## How to work ?